List of Wallace & Gromit characters: A. Trumper

-An animal warden who despises animals, Trumper is the movie's bad guy—a power-crazed villain who rules the city's animal shelter with an iron grip.
+An animal warden who despises animals, Trumper is the film's bad guy—a power-crazed antagonist who rules the city's animal shelter with an iron grip.
 With his high-tech equipment and all-seeing eyes, nothing escapes his attention.
 At the end of the film, he gets launched by the bull into a manure pile, and is later fired.
-The credits reveal that he now works for a food company in a chicken suit.
+The credits reveal that he now works for a food company in a chicken suit after he caused trouble.

 The Celebrity

 The Celebrity is given a haircut by The Farmer, and also witnessed the restaurant incident earlier in the film.

 Introduced in The Farmer's Llamas

 The Llamas

 The Llamas (Hector, Raul and Fernando) are three prank-pulling llamas who are bought by the Farmer after being tricked by Shaun.
-Hector is the short's main villain.
+Hector is the short's main antagonist.
 In the end, Hector and his minions get pulled away by a bald man and they were played by their buyer’s daughter which they weren’t pleased about.